ahsan-a/PhoneLink-legacy/README.md

 Alternatively, you can make an HTTP request, I would not reccommend this and i would recommend making an android-alternative to shortcuts, makng a script, etc.

+Requests look like this: `http://IP:PORT/PASSWORD/TYPE`

+and like this without a password: `http://IP:PORT/TYPE`

 ### Requests:
 | Request Type| Request URL Example |Description|
 |--------------------|-------------|-----------|